CtrlK

 Distinctiveness Conflict Risk

-The 'pull requests' and 'multiple specialized agents' aspects provide some distinction, but 'code review' is broad enough to potentially conflict with general code analysis or linting skills.
+The combination of 'pull requests' and 'multiple specialized agents' provides some distinctiveness, but 'code review' is broad enough to overlap with general code analysis or linting skills.
+The 'agents' aspect helps differentiate somewhat.

 2 / 3